Ugholaf/tp/docs/UserGuide.md

 * The `help` is a simple command without any parameters, so you can just type **`help`** into the command box and press Enter, SoConnect will open the help window.

 * The command format for `add` is `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…`.
 As mentioned [here](#63-command-format), since `t/TAG` is wrapped with square brackets and has the `…`​ at the back, you can choose whether to provide this parameter and even choose to provide this multiple times.
-The parameters can be provided in any order as long as they are after the command.<br><br>
+The parameters can be provided in any order as long as they are after the command.<br>
 Try typing this command:<br>`add n/Betsy Crowe p/1234567 e/betsycrowe@example.com a/Newgate Prison t/friend` <br>

 Do not worry about typing commands wrongly as SoConnect will guide you if and when you do so.